Bags under eyes – Causes and symptoms –

-Dark circles under-eyes are commonly caused by tear-trough deformity.
+Dark circles under eyes, also known as bags under eyes are commonly caused by tear-trough deformity.
 The tear trough deformity is a depression under the eyes which is often mistakenly perceived as just skin discolouration.
 In reality, the dark colour of the circles is often greatly exaggerated by a pronounced tear trough under the eye.
 The tear trough will deflect light, thereby creating a shadow and an apparent increase of dark circles under-eye and discolouration.

 The nature of the tear trough deformity is very complex and often has multiple factors at play, such as genetics, ageing skin, and the unique anatomy of the area under the eye.
 Until recently, plastic surgeons have had limited options in improving tear trough deformity.
 Surgical options involved major surgical interventions with long downtimes and potential side effects.